How The Multivac evaluates frontier AI models through blind, rigorous, daily testing — using category-specific model pools and peer matrix evaluation.

 Each question was posed to multiple frontier models.
 Their raw responses were published in full, allowing readers to compare and judge for themselves.

-Starting January 13, 2026, we upgraded to a rigorous evaluation framework: 10 frontier models answer each question, then all 10 models judge all 10 responses — 100 total judgments per evaluation.
+All 10 models answer each question, then all 10 models judge all 10 responses — 100 total judgments per evaluation.
+This eliminates single-judge bias.

 Each model evaluates all 10 responses (including others' and their own, though self-judgments are excluded from rankings).
 Judges see only the response text — no model names.